Towards Scalable Physically Consistent Neural Networks: an Application to Data-driven Multi-zone Thermal Building Models: Conclusion

 In light of these results, PCNNs pave the way for NN-based methods that can simultaneously provide state-of-the-art performance \textit{and} physical guarantees.
 Furthermore, while only solar irradiation measurements and time information were fed to the black-box module of \text{PCNNs} throughout this study, showcasing the ability of the proposed approach to handle highly nonlinear effects, other inputs could be integrated straightforwardly.

 Thanks to their flexibility, we hence believe PCNNs to be an essential step towards the safe deployment of NNs in real-world applications, closing the sim2real gap of advanced control algorithms, and hope to spark an interest both in the building modeling community and beyond.
-It would indeed be interesting to investigate the capabilities of PCNNs to model different buildings, incorporate additional nonlinearities in their black-box modules or rules in the physics-inspired ones, and tackle other complex physical systems.
+It would indeed be interesting to investigate the capabilities of PCNNs to model different buildings, incorporate additional nonlinearities in their black-box modules or rules in the physics-inspired ones --- for example leveraging Irreversible port-Hamiltonian dynamics \cite{zakwan2022physically}---, and tackle other complex physical systems.